Howard Goodman

 Howard "Happy" Goodman (November 7, 1921 – November 30, 2002) was an American gospel singer.
 In 1949, he founded the vocal group The Happy Goodman Family which included combinations of all eight Goodman siblings and his wife Vestal Goodman (née Freeman).

 Early life

-Howard was born on November 7, 1921, in Dora, Alabama, U.S., Howard was one of four children, Rusty, Bobby and Sam, who were both also in the Happy Goodman Family.
-He met his wife, Vestal Goodman, and got married in 1949.
+Howard was born on November 7, 1921, in Dora, Alabama, U.S. Howard was the oldest of eight children, Gussie Mae, Stella, Eloise, Helen Ruth, Sam, Charles (Rusty) and Bobby.
+In 1949 he married the former Vestal Freeman.